athos-ribeiro/resume/README.md

 # About this repository

 This is my personal resume, based on Adrien Friggeri resume tex template.
 I did change some of the fonts to use fonts freely available (FiraSans).
-There is a `print` option which renders in black and white, and reverts the header to dark on light, if printing on paper is needed.
+There is an option to render the resume in black and white and revert the header to dark on light.
+This is useful if printing on paper is needed.

 # Requirements